 How many movies you can submit depends on how many we have already received.
 Generally, we will ask people to limit their submissions to up to 5 hours of home movie footage.

 Who owns the home movies I submit to the Project?

 How can I participate as a filmmaker in the Phase 2 of the project?

 Thank you for your interest.
 Our call out for submissions closed November 20th, 2017.
-Selected filmmakers will be announced in the new year.
+Selected filmmakers can be found on our Artists page.